roberd13/dsedocker/README.md

 -p | Publish containers ports to the host<BR>Optional : for DSE<BR>Required: for Opscenter and Studio</BR>
 -v | Optional: Bind Mount a Volume

+These are the most commonly used `docker run` switches used in deploying DSE.
+For a full list please see [docker run](https://docs.docker.com/engine/reference/commandline/run/) reference.

 DSE start switches | Description
 ------------- | -------------